 - Catch and release where possible.
-In 2020 the recorded release rate was 98%.
-The Conservation Policy aims to protect spring fish and female fish in particular.

--Fish handling in the water only

--The use of barbless hooks and other fish friendly tackle

--The cessation of fishing if water temperatures reach 18°C to protect fish from undue stress (introduced in 2022).
+In 2023 the recorded release rate was 97%.
+The Conservation Policy aims to protect spring fish and female fish in particular. - -Fish handling in the water only - -The use of barbless hooks and other fish friendly tackle - -The cessation of fishing if water temperatures reach 18°C to protect fish from undue stress (introduced in 2022). - -Work with SSE to ensure fish passage is maintained throughout the migration period.

--General best practice

--Work with SSE to ensure fish passage is maintained throughout the migration period, and consider discussing extending the months the fish pass is in operation.

-Angler with fresh run salmon (NBFT photo)
+Beauly Angling club anglers